k8s-platform-hub/hello-react-native/README.md

 Migrating an existing project
 -----------------------------
-- Replace react-native directory with your pre-existing react-native project directory.
+- Replace react-native directory with your pre-existing react-native(crna) project directory.
 - run `npm install` from this new directory
-- Make changes in your backend with API-Console
+- Make changes in your backend with API-Console (With the command hasura api-console)
 - App is ready

 Custom microservices